SCT Hour Now Available on Podcast

 Episode 4: Tina Thomas and Julie Taylor

 In this episode Sarah Wright is joined by Tina Thomas and her sister Julie.
 Tina’s son was diagnosed at a very young age with osteosarcoma and he tragically passed away at the age of eight .
 This year Adam would have been 30 and Tina and her family embarked upon a full year of fundraising activities including a Halloween party, a walk, a cycle, a half marathon – Tina and her family are so inspiring and it is great to hear about what motivates her to continue.
-The programme will be available soon.
+Have a listen to the programme here.

 Episode 5: Jo Buonaguidi

 Jo Buonaguidi was treated for a bone tumour in 1985, in this interview she talks about her journey through diagnosis, surgery and rehabilitation and how that experience influenced her passion for art.
 Jo has been a great supporter of SCT and has produced our Christmas Cards which are available for sale through the SCT website.
-The show will be available soon.
+Listen to the show here.